catholicmelb/parish-handbook/docs/contents/4-property.md

 ## CCTV and security

-The Property and infrastructure Office has published a [Parish Minimum Standards Security Guideline](https://camorgau.sharepoint.com/sites/PAH-Property/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FPAH%2DProperty%2FShared%20Documents%2FPAH%5FMinimum%5FSecurity%5FStandards%5FGuideline%5F23%5F08%2Epdf&parent=%2Fsites%2FPAH%2DProperty%2FShared%20Documents&p=true&ga=1) to help parishes minimise the chances of property being lost and people’s safety threatened.
+The Property and infrastructure Office has published a [Parish minimum standards security guideline](https://camorgau.sharepoint.com/sites/PAH-Property/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FPAH%2DProperty%2FShared%20Documents%2FPAH%5FMinimum%5FSecurity%5FStandards%5FGuideline%5F23%5F08%2Epdf&parent=%2Fsites%2FPAH%2DProperty%2FShared%20Documents&p=true&ga=1) to help parishes minimise the chances of property being lost and people’s safety threatened.
 It provides advice on how to minimise the risk of unauthorised entry to parish property and the associated threats to people, first, and then property.

 ## Heritage-listed buildings and Conservation Management Plans